gw-cs-sd/sd-18-slamtown/README.md

 python thermal_client.py

 The client and server should write to std err to display if they are working correctly.
 The size of the thermal image being sent to the client will be written in bytes as well as how much has been received thus far.
 The image should be written into the client/Images directory and then displayed in a window on the client.
 Press any key to continue the sample program.
-This text will be written to a seperate file in the future.
+This test will be written to a seperate file in the future.